Jack-Anstey/jack-anstey.github.io/README.md

 # Project iMuse

-Welcome to project iMuse, a interactive visualization built using React, Bootstrap, SCSS, and of course D3.
+Welcome to project iMuse, a interactive visualization built using Bootstrap, SCSS, JavaScript, and of course D3.

 Using the Spotify API and Genius API in [this scraper](https://github.com/Jack-Anstey/Spotify-Scraper), we gathered tons of data about the most popular songs in recorded music history (as defined by the Billboard Hot 100) from 1958 to 2021.